LazaUK/AIFoundryLabs-BioEmu-Protein3D/README.md

 4. Examine the first 3D protein structure in the viewer;
 5. Download the resulting structures if required.

-## Demo video on YouTube
+## Demo videos on YouTube
-You can see the solution in action on the following [YouTube video](https://youtu.be/k2yeQkbmGsg).
+- 🎥 You can see the solution in action on the following ["Predicting 3D Protein Structures with BioEmu AI"](https://youtu.be/k2yeQkbmGsg) YouTube video.

-You may also listen to the audio podcast, ["3D Protein Structures with BioEmu: Beyond the Code"](https://youtu.be/szketeLILdc), where we explore the content of the provided Web UI wrapper in a beginner-friendly way.
+- 🎙️ You may also listen to the audio podcast, ["3D Protein Structures with BioEmu: Behind the Code"](https://youtu.be/szketeLILdc), where we review the mechanics of the provided Web UI wrapper in a beginner-friendly way.

 ## Acknowledgments and Citation
 - [Microsoft BioEmu](https://github.com/microsoft/bioemu) - inference code and AI model weights;